cknd/stackprinter/README.md

 This is a more helpful version of Python's built-in exception message: It shows more code context and the current values of nearby variables.
 That answers many of the questions I'd ask an interactive debugger: Where in the code was the crash, what's in the relevant variables, and why was _that_ function called with _those_ arguments.
 It either prints to the console or gives you a string for logging.

-I sometimes use this locally instead of a real debugger, but mostly it helps me sleep when my code runs somewhere where the only debug tool is a log file (though it's not a fully-grown [error monitoring system](https://sentry.io/welcome/)).

 ```bash
 pip3 install stackprinter
 ```